anuragchris/URL-Shortner/README.md

 ## Usage

-Go to the URL-Shortner folder and run Command Promot and run the following commands :
+Go to the URL-Shortner folder and run Command Prompt.
+Now run the following commands :

 ```bash
 cd {{Your current directory location (Copy-Paste it from the directory bar)}}